Bekay Bewar

-Bekay Bewar (born 20 December 1992) is a Liberian professional footballer who plays as a forward for Royal Wahingdoh in the Indian I-League.
+Bekay Bewar (born 20 December 1992) is a Liberian former footballer who played predominantly as a forward.
+He last played for Royal Wahingdoh in the Indian I-League.

 Career

 From Liberia, Bewar played for Indian side Royal Wahingdoh in the I-League 2nd Division.
 After helping the side gain promotion to the I-League, Bewar was retained by the Shillong side.
 He made his professional debut for Royal Wahingdoh against Mumbai in the Federation Cup on 28 December 2014.